david-lapadula/command-line-word-guess/README.md

 ## Installation

-If you want to test this out for yourself, it is very easy!
-Just use these simple steps!
+If you want to test this out for yourself, Just use these simple steps!

 1. Fork the repository and clone it to your local machine.
 2. Make sure node is installed.
 [Node](https://nodejs.org/en/download/)